michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.2 =
+* Added: the `addSettingField()` method that only accept one field array so that the user can use it in loops to pass multiple arrays.
 * Added: the `enqueueStyle()` method and the `enqueueScript()` method that enqueue script/style by page/tab slug.
 * Changed: the submit filed type with the `vRedirect` value not to be redirected when a field error array is set.
 * Fixed: a bug that hidden in-page tabs with the `fHide` value could not have associated callbacks such as `validation_{page slug}_{tab slug}`.